imakin/SLAM/README.md

 SLAM
 ====

-SLAM with ROS and Kinect
+SLAM with ROS and Kinect,